What is alpha-1-antitrypsin deficiency disease?

 - Chronic disease can cause normocytic anaemia and hypoalbuminaemia.

-Skin biopsy of panniculitis must include deep adipose tissue.
-Specific characteristics of alpha-1-antitrypsin deficiency panniculitis on histopathology include:
+A deep incisional skin biopsy is required for panniculitis to include deep adipose tissue.
+Specific characteristics of alpha-1-antitrypsin deficiency panniculitis pathology include:

 - Predominantly lobular inflammation, with some septal involvement and extensive tissue destruction.